 Cons:

 However, high-yield accounts at online banks will still beat what Liberty Bank offers.
-One thing worth noting is that you can only withdraw from the savings account twice before paying a fee – unlike six times monthly, which is what most banks offer per federal regulation.
+One thing worth noting is that you can only withdraw from the savings account six times before paying a fee.

-You can also find personal loans at Liberty Bank – however, credit card offers could be better.
+You can also find personal loans at Liberty Bank, along with business banking products.

 Pros: